sarthakjdev/valrix/flow.md

                                    asking input as : > teamName
                                                      > captain
                                                      > players

--  Extra features :
-    1. adding substitute players in the team
-    2. removing a player from the team.
-    3. updating team status.

 -  first matches will be played randomly, as we dont have rankng right now.